A Guide to Mobile Home Underpinning

 A general rule of thumb for proper skirting ventilation is one square foot of venting for every 150 square feet of floor space.
 For single-wide mobile homes, you’ll need approximately 5 to 10 feet venting; for double-wides, you’ll need about 10 to 19.

-You know how we told you to keep the area around your mobile home underpinning trimmed and clean?
-Well there’s a bit of a dilemma attached to that — edging around your dwelling often requires the services of a weedeater.
-These landscaping tools are NOTORIOUS for cracking, cutting, and altogether compromising vinyl skirting panels.
+Remember how we mentioned that you should keep the area around your mobile home underpinning trimmed and clean?
+Well there’s a bit of a dilemma attached to that — edging around your dwelling often requires the services of a weed eater.
+These landscaping tools are notorious for cracking, cutting, and altogether compromising vinyl skirting panels.

 When to repair underpinning vs. when to replace